Manaswi-Sagiraju/querymind-ai/README.md

 npm run dev
 ```

-Open the URL provided by Vite.
+Open the URL shown by Vite.

 ---

-# 🧪 Running Tests
+## 🧪 Running Tests

 From the `server` directory: